cucumber/docs/content/docs/gherkin/reference.md

   But I shouldn't see something else
 ```

-### Star Notation
+### Universal Keyword

-Gherkin also supports a "star" notation for steps, where the `*` character can be used in place of any of the normal step keywords.
+Gherkin also supports a universal keyword for steps, where the `*` character can be used in place of any of the normal step keywords.
 This can helpful when you have some steps that are effectively a _list of things_, so you can express it more like bullet points where otherwise the natural language of `And` etc might not read so elegantly.

 For example: